$100M Campaign to Accelerate

 In 2017, the JDRF-CIHR Partnership to Defeat Diabetes was launched to fund innovative clinical trials and research projects that can help to advance improved care, early treatment, and research into cures for people living with T1D.

 Through the Campaign to Accelerate, CIHR committed $25 million towards our mission.
-This campaign pillar is raising funds to be matched by donors for a total investment of $50 million.
+Therefore, all donor investments in the JDRF-CIHR Partnership will be matched 1:1 by the CIHR for a total investment of $50 million.
 The CIHR’s renewed investment builds on Canada’s long history of leadership in diabetes research.

 The JDRF-CIHR Partnership supports multidisciplinary research teams across Canada.
 Projects are selected based on their potential clinical impact on T1D and are subject to a rigorous review and selection process.